3 North Carolina sheriffs to speak out against detainer bill

 These recently elected sheriffs announced they wouldn’t comply with Immigration and Customs Enforcement detainers for people charged with state crimes, saying it’s not in the best interest of community safety and may be unconstitutional .

 House legislation forcing sheriffs to fulfill those requests was changed in the Senate, to require orders from judges or magistrates.
-These sheriffs remain opposed to other aspects of the bill.
+These sheriffs still have concerns about due process.